If you’re new to woodworking, you may not always know when it’s the best time to use a spade bit, Forstner, hole saw, or a carbide burr.

 Finally, the hole saw is excellent for creating complete holes.
 Like the Forstner, these cuts are very smooth and precise.

-In general, all three tools come in multiple sizes, but their respective size ranges tend to have limits.
+In general, all four tools come in multiple sizes, but their respective size ranges tend to have limits.
 In some cases, though, you can create bigger holes by overlapping, so this shouldn’t be a major factor.